jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 W_2
 $$
-while fixing the value of
+while taking the value of
 $$
 W_1
 $$